-12.1 Troubleshooting
+13.1 Troubleshooting

-In the event that the instrument appears to function abnormally, this section may help to find and solve the problem.
+In the event the bath appears to function abnormally this section may help to find and solve the problem.
 Several possible problem conditions are described along with likely causes and solutions.
-If a problem arises, please read this section carefully and attempt to understand and solve the problem.
-If the probe seems faulty or the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.4, on page 5) for assistance.
-Be sure to have the instrument model number, serial number, voltage, and problem description available.
+If a problem arises please read this section carefully and attempt to understand and solve the problem.
+If the bath seems faulty or the problem cannot otherwise be solved, then contact an Authorized Service Center (see Section 1.3) for assistance.
+Opening the unit without contacting an Authorized Service Center may void the warranty.